 - Can you be a graphic designer without drawing skills?

-Let’s get started with theory, practice and big set of examples from studio designers.
+Let’s get started with theory, practice, and a big set of examples from studio designers.

 What is graphic design?